DrMarcoGilardi/BRANI-360/ADMIN.md

 This section provides a detailed explanation of every configuration variable available in the `.env` editor.

 > **Note on Core Variables:** Sections marked as **[CORE]** are essential to the architecture of the application.
-While you can change their values to suit your environment, the admin editor system prevents you from renaming or deleting the keys, and you cannot delete the section header itself.
+While you can change their values and add new variables to suit your environment, the admin editor system prevents you from renaming or deleting the **[CORE]** variables listed below, and you cannot delete the section header itself.

 ### CORE CONFIG [CORE]
 *These variables dictate the fundamental network and file system behavior of the server.*